Seeing bright red blood in stool is no laughing matter, especially when it’s your own poop.

 What Is Blood in Stool?

-The blood in black or tarry stools is usually coming from upper GI bleeding and can be caused by: (6)
+The blood in black or tarry stools usually comes from upper GI bleeding and can be caused by:

 - Abnormal blood vessels